sergejsha/edge-to-edge/README.md

 Edge-to-Edge library is implemented around [WindowInsets](https://developer.android.com/reference/android/view/WindowInsets) class.
 Each time `WindowInsets` are dispatched through out the view hierarchy, the library fits views according to the declared fitting rules.

-Main differences to the awesome [chrisbanes/insetter](https://github.com/chrisbanes/insetter) library are its simple and declarative Kotlin DSL and the capability to remove fitting rules easily, which comes handy when working with transitions in `ConstraintLayout`.
+Main differences to the awesome [chrisbanes/insetter](https://github.com/chrisbanes/insetter) library are the simple and declarative Kotlin DSL and the capability to remove fitting rules easily, which comes handy when working with transitions in `ConstraintLayout`.

 # Download
 ```gradle